strike-digital/strike-digital.github.io/site/content/posts/001_online_presence/index.md

 date: "2024-09-30T01:25:41+01:00"
 description: ""
 image: burning laptop.webp
-title: Creating a successful online presence in 2024
+title: Creating a Successful Online Presence in 2024
 ---

 Whether you're a freelancer looking to get more clients or a creative looking to increase your chances of getting hired, creating a professional online presence is one of the most effective ways to succeed.
 However, while the internet gives you the opportunity to reach more people than ever before, it gives that same opportunity to employers and clients.
 The real challenge is creating a presence that can attract people and make them want to work with *you*, rather than blending in to the sea of similar profiles.
 Furthermore, with all the different websites, tools and social media platforms available to us, it can be easy to get overwhelmed.